suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

 }
 ```

-This is changing the background colour of the whole web page and setting the font of the page to the arial typeface, if the arial typeface is not available then 'verdana' will be displayed.
+This is changing the background colour of the whole web page and setting the font of the page to the 'arial' typeface, if the 'arial' typeface is not available then 'verdana' will be displayed.

-Open index.html in your web browser and refresh the page, your webpage should now be a different colour.
+Open index.html in your web browser and refresh the page.
+Your webpage should now be a different colour.

 Go to style.css and add the following: